-'the Code' The 2019 Banking Code of Practice as published by the ABA at the commencement date.
-Asset finance Financial accommodation provided by us: (a) for the acquisition, lease, rental, hire purchase or otherwise of a tangible asset that is not land; and/or (b) to fund the payment of any insurance products acquired in connection with that asset.
-Australia Includes the coastal sea of each jurisdiction but does not include an external territory.
-Bank Means a corporation authorised by law to carry on the general business of banking in Australia and that is authorised under the Banking Act 1959 to use the word 'bank' or a similar expression in its name.
-Card scheme Mastercard, Visa, eftpos, American Express, Union Pay or Diners Club.
-Commencement date The date that we first subscribe to the Banking Code of Practice.
-Commercial asset financing Asset finance provided by us to a business.
-Commercial asset financing guarantor A guarantor that is a director, shareholder or manager of a company, that has provided a guarantee for the company's commercial asset financing.
+'the Code' The 2019 Banking Co the commencement Asset finance Financial accommo (a) for the acquisition otherwise of a to (b) to fund the payr in connection w Australia Includes the coastal include an external t Bank Means a corporation general business of b under the Banking A expression in its name Card scheme Mastercard, Visa, eff Club.
+Commencement date The date that we first Practice.
+Commercial asset financing Asset finance provide Commercial asset financing guarantor A guarantor that is a company, that has p commercial asset fin odation provided by us: